Olympia Provisions: Restaurants

 The company currently owns two European-style restaurants in Portland which share the company name.
 They are known as Olympia Provisions Southeast and Olympia Provisions Northwest.
-The first restaurant, which opened in 2009, is located at 107 SE Washington St in Southeast Portland.
-Their second restaurant opened in April 2011 at 1632 NW Thurman St in Northwest Portland.
+The first restaurant opened in 2009 in Southeast Portland.
+Their second restaurant opened in April 2011 in Northwest Portland.
 In 2018, restaurant manager and sommelier, Jessica Hereth, was named as one of Food and Wine magazine's Sommeliers of the Year.

 Olympia Provisions Public House

 In early 2016, Olympia Provisions opened a small bar-restaurant called OP Wurst, located in Pine Street Market.
 The restaurant focused on frankfurters, sausages, and beer.
 Later that year, they opened another OP Wurst in Oregon City at Oregon City Brewing.
 In March 2017, a third location, and the first OP Wurst located in a stand-alone building, opened on Division Street in Southeast Portland.
 This third location replaced Honky Tonk Taco, an unrelated taco shop started by Olympia Provisions owners Tilden, Schwartz, and Gaston, which had closed after only three months.
 The location has an outdoor patio, which the bar-restaurant frequently uses to host events, and in the winter hosts a Christmas tree lot.
 OP Wurst was rebranded as Olympia Provisions Public House in May 2018, which serves food based on owner Elias Cairo's apprenticeship in Switzerland.
 This was partially because customers did not recognize that OP Wurst was connected to the Olympia Provisions brand.